ooni/ooni.org/content/post/2021-internet-measurements-collaboration-transparency/index.md

 often necessary to examine a large volume of relevant open data (examining the data in aggregate), and to compare it against other, relevant open datasets.

-Further, OONI relies on volunteers to gather network measurements via OONI Probe, and this can potentially be [risky](https://ooni.org/about/risks/), particularly in high-risk environments.
+Furthermore, OONI relies on volunteers to gather network measurements via OONI Probe, and this can potentially be [risky](https://ooni.org/about/risks/), particularly in high-risk environments.
 We therefore have an ethical obligation to inform users of what tests they would be performing by providing full [methodological transparency](https://github.com/ooni/spec/tree/master/nettests)